YouTube is the latest to borrow Snapchat's stories idea

-A new feature announced Wednesday called Reels, designed to allow its "creator" community to publish a series of short videos up to 30 seconds long strung together in a sort of playlist separate from their other work.
+Reels, a feature announced Wednesday, lets YouTube's "creator" community string together videos of up to 30 seconds long to fashion a sort of playlist separate from their other work.

-It's the latest example of a tech company borrowing from Snapchat's popular "stories" function, which was instrumental in vaulting it to become one of the hottest social networks, with more than 178 million people logging in each day.
+It's the latest example of a tech company borrowing from Snapchat's popular "stories" function, which was instrumental in making Snapchat one of the hottest social networks around, with more than 178 million people logging in each day.
 Facebook in particular followed this trend, introducing a stories-like feature to its Instagram photo sharing service and its namesake app as well.

 "We want to do even more to give you easy ways to express yourself and engage with fans," YouTube said in a blog post announcing the feature.